-The 5G STU is designed for host-independent fitment.

-The host alarm panel or box into which the 5G GSM STU is installed must provide a RESTRICTED ACCESS LOCATION in accordance with the requirements of BS EN 60950.
+The host alarm panel or box into which the 5G STU is installed must provide a RESTRICTED ACCESS LOCATION in accordance with the requirements of BS EN 60950.

 The unit should be mounted inside the alarm panel, or inside a separate powered housing, using the sticky mounting pads supplied.

-For fire alarm panels the enclosure must meet the requirements of EN 54-21 7.3.
-Suitable user protection to ensure compliance with BS EN 60950 should be present on the host or its fitted equipment.
-A hazardous voltage is one which exceeds 42.4V peak AC. or 60V DC.
-If you have any doubt, seek advice from a competent engineer before installing this or other adapters into the host equipment.
+For fire alarm panels the enclosure must meet the requirements of EN 54-21 7.3 (eg. IP30 or above) and the supplied sticker should be applied to the outside of the housing (fig 2).
+Enclosure requirements for the 5G STU are the same as for the fire alarm panel itself and must meet EN 54-2.
+The enclosure must restrict access to installer level 3.
+The enclosure must provide the facility to indicate the state of the fault and acknowledge outputs on the 5G fire STU.

+EN 54-21:2006

+Fig 2.
+For fire installations apply a label to the outside of the STU enclosure.

-The enclosure must meet or exceed the protection requirements of the particular security grade for the whole installation as per EN 50131-1.
+For security installations the enclosure must meet or exceed the protection requirements of the particular security grade for the whole installation as per EN 50131-1